Sunni & Shiah Unity Resources

 Nothing has changed for the better over the past decade.
 Many statements have been issued.
 It is time for some more concrete actions to be taken.

-I don’t know if National American Muslim organizations are working behind the scenes, but would like to see them write an open letter to the Ulema in Pakistan and to Pakistani government officials demanding that they do everything they can to protect the Shia minority from extremist violence.
-Perhaps an official delegation can visit the Pakistan Embassy and hand deliver such a letter.
+I don’t know if National American Muslim organizations are working behind the scenes, but would like to see them write an open letter to the Ulema in Pakistan and other countries and to government officials demanding that they do everything they can to protect the Shia minority from extremist violence.
+Perhaps an official delegation can visit the Government Embassies and hand deliver such a letter.

-It is possible that American Muslims can exert some influence that might cause the Ulema in Pakistan to begin a public education campaign, and the government to do more than issue statements of regret after some terrible incident.
+It is possible that American Muslims can exert some influence that might cause the Ulema and government officials to begin a public education campaign, and the government to do more than issue statements of regret after some terrible incident.
 It is certainly worth attempting to end this terrible cycle of violence.

 In Los Angeles, Sheikh Mujahid Abdul Kareem, of Masjid Al Rasool in Watts, who was instrumental in making the truce between the Bloods and the Crips the notorious gangs, led a protest against anti-Shia violence.